-To provide our products and services and to comply with laws and regulations, we need to disclose your personal data to others, including other companies within the Polestar Group and third parties assisting us in various parts of our business and helping us to deliver our products and services.
-In each table you can find information about whom the data is shared with, and you can also find the categories of recipients listed below.
+To provide our products and services and to comply with laws and regulations, we need to share your personal data with others, including other companies within the Polestar Group and third parties assisting us in various parts of our business and helping us to deliver our products and services.
+The categories of recipients are listed below.

 IT providers, e.g. companies that manage the necessary operation, technical support and maintenance of our IT solutions,

 Subcontractors: mail and messaging services, banks and payment service providers, providers of analytics services,

 Authorities, in certain circumstances, we may be legally required to disclose information to government or law enforcement authorities, e.g. the police, the privacy protection authority, tax authorities, public courts, authorities for official registering of the vehicle, or enforcement agencies.
 This may be in response to valid and lawful requests, such as subpoenas, court orders or other legal processes.
 We may also disclose information when necessary to protect the rights, property, or safety of you, us, or others.

 We comply with all applicable laws and regulations regarding the disclosure of information to government authorities.
 We carefully review each request to ensure its validity and legality, as well as the impact of the data disclosure on the subjects concerned by the request before disclosing any information.
 We strive to protect your privacy and rights to the extent permitted by law.